 From the environment tabs, select the environment you would like to compare to.

-- Depending on the environment, specifcy the connection details
+Depending on the environment, specifcy the connection details:

-File: Upload a previously exported state-Zip-File.
+File: Upload previously exported state-Zip-Files or JSON files.

 - Environment Tab